 Check this option to calculate and include local relief data in the tile file (the option will then appear in the terrain file's Tiles and Shading dialog).
 Checking the box will show the preview window.
 If the Bing Maps window is visible, you can drag the preview area by clicking on the orange dot and moving the mouse.
 You can also move the area by panning the preview image in the dialog itself.
-There are two options for the local relief visualization: Trend Removal and Positive Openness which you can select by clicking on the corresponding tab.
-For the trend removal, the Low Pass Filter Radius controls what is considered to be local.
-Choose a small value for small landscape features.
-The Height Difference is used to enhance the visibility of shallow landscape features.
+There are three options for the local relief visualization: Trend Removal, Positive Openness and Sky-View Factor which you can select by clicking on the corresponding tab.
 If the Auto Preview option is checked the resulting local relief of the preview area will be calculated immediately.
-You might have to experiment with the parameters to get the best result for your application.
+You might have to experiment with the parameters to get the best result for your data.
 Click on Default if you want to restore the standard values.